bradoyler/sketch-rnn/readme.md

 ## Sketch-Vue

-A demo of the [Magenta research project and examples](https://magenta.tensorflow.org), but built with [Vue.js](https://vuejs.org)
+A demo of the [Magenta research project and examples](https://magenta.tensorflow.org)

-> details coming soon...
+> still re-working to make into a Vue.js app